• Published: Mar 13 2025 07:50 AM

 wave

-While temperatures are expected to remain below average for the rest of the week, the icy conditions are expected to be short-lived.
-The forecast indicates a return to milder conditions later in the week.
-This event serves as a reminder of how quickly weather patterns can change, even in spring.
+Temperatures are expected to stay below average for the rest of the week, but the icy conditions shouldn't last forever.
+The forecast is looking a bit brighter later in the week, with milder weather on the horizon.
+This whole thing is a good reminder that British weather is, well, British weather.
+It can change in a heartbeat, even in spring.

 FAQ